 In March 2020, the FASB issued ASU No. 2020-04, "Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting", which provides optional expedients and exceptions for applying generally accepted accounting principles to contracts, hedging relationships, and other transactions affected by reference rate reform if certain criteria are met.
-The amendments are effective for all entities beginning on March 12, 2020 through December 31, 2022.
-The Company may elect to apply the amendments prospectively through December 31, 2022
+In December 2022, the FASB issued ASU No. 2022-06 Reference Rate Reform (Topic 848): Deferral of the Sunset Date of Topic 848, which extends the temporary accounting rules under

-In December 2022, the FASB issued ASU No. 2022-06 Reference Rate Reform (Topic 848): Deferral of the Sunset Date of Topic 848, which extends the temporary accounting rules under Topic 848 to December 31, 2024.
-The Company is currently assessing the impact of adopting this standard on its financial statements and the timing of adoption.
+Topic 848 to December 31, 2024.
+The Company continues to assess the impact of adopting this standard on its financial statements and the timing of adoption.